Morgan Whittaker: Return to Plymouth Argyle

 On 17 July 2023, Whittaker returned to Plymouth Argyle in a deal reported to be worth around £1 million plus add-ons – a record fee for the club.

 Whittaker would go on to score on his debut in a 3–1 win over Huddersfield Town.

 On 23 September 2023, Whittaker scored a hat-trick for Argyle in a 6–2 win against Norwich City.

 Whittaker was awarded the EFL Championship Player of the Month award for January 2024, having scored in four out of five of the club's league fixtures.
 His performances throughout the season earned him a place in the EFL Championship Team of the Season after scoring 20 goals in 50 appearances in all competitions.
 He was later named as the club's Player of the Season.

 On 21 January 2025, Whittaker missed Plymouth's 5–0 defeat to Burnley with manager Miron Muslic saying that Whittaker had not shown up in time for the game despite being selected amidst rumours of a potential transfer departure.
 Whittaker has denied these claims.

 Middlesbrough

 On 24 January 2025, Whittaker joined Middlesbrough for an undisclosed fee, which has been reported to be £5 million plus £2.5 million worth of add-ons.
-On 17 October 2025, he scored his first goal for the club, netting the decisive score in a 2–1 defeat of Ipswich Town.
+On 17 October 2025, he scored his first goal for the club, netting the decisive score in a 2–1 win over Ipswich Town.

+Colorado Rapids

+On 4 September 2026, Whittaker moved to Major League Soccer side Colorado Rapids on a Designated Player contract through the 2029–30 season with an option for a further year.
+The deal was worth a reported $10.7 million, which was a club-record fee.

+On 19 September 2026, Whittaker scored his first goals for the club, bagging a brace in a 3–3 home draw against the Seattle Sounders.